MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Wi-Fi auto recovery is enabled on HoloLens 2 by default.
 In some cases you may want your devices to not automatically reconnect.
 This may be because you have a preferred network you want to keep your devices on, you find yourself reconnecting to an access point that doesn't have internet, or you want to keep those devices offline in specific areas.
 For those cases we've enabled a new policy that you can opt to use to keep your devices from automatically reconnecting back to your access points.

 The OMA-URI of new policies:
-`./Device/Vendor/MSFT/Policy/Config/MixedReality/NEWPOLICYOMAURI`
+`./Device/Vendor/MSFT/Policy/Config/MixedReality/DisableNCSIPassivePolling`

-- Bool value // DOUBLE CHECK THIS LATER
+- Bool value

 ### Captive portal on sign-in screen, enter Wi-Fi credentials to help sign-in

 Sometimes Wi-Fi connections require additional information to provide credentials to the access point.
 Previously users were only able to do this the first time the device was set up in OOBE, or in the Settings app once signed in.
 Previously, users couldn't adjust this configuration on the sign-in screen, which was sometimes tricky to work around.

 This new feature is an opt-in policy that IT Admins can enable to help with the setup of new devices in new areas or new users.
 When this policy is turned on it allows a [captive portal](/windows-hardware/drivers/mobilebroadband/captive-portals) on the sign-in screen, which allows a user to enter credentials to connect to the Wi-Fi access point.
 If enabled, sign in will implement similar logic as OOBE to display captive portal if necessary.